simotae14/YoutubeReact/README.md

 > npm install
 > npm start
 ```
-You need to create inside the src directory a file called api_key.js with your ID of the Youtube API.
+You need to create inside the src directory a file called api_key.js with your ID of the Youtube API